Scenic and Overlook Trails Loop

 From the top of Scenic Trail, is it less than a tenth of a mile on the connector to Overlook Trail.
 Turn right on this wide fire road and begin hiking downhill.
 With the ocean views behind you, the back half of the loop serves up scintillating inland views of Big Sycamore Canyon.
 To the northeast, the highest peaks in the range, the Boney Mountains, make a brief appearance.

 After 0.9 miles of canyon views, Overlook Trail comes to an end.
 Turn right on Big Sycamore Canyon Trail and hike 0.45 level miles back to the gate at the bottom of the trail to close out the loop.
 If you aren’t spending the night at Sycamore Canyon Campground, hike a quarter mile back to the day use parking area.
 If you would like a closer view of the ocean, take the path beneath the bridge and enjoy a relaxing moment on the beach.

-There is a $10 fee to park in the Big Sycamore Canyon Day Use Area, and there is free parking along PCH outside the entrance.
+There is a $10 fee to park in the Big Sycamore Canyon Day Use Area.
+Free parking can be found along PCH outside the entrance.
 Dogs are not allowed on the trails.
 Mountain bikes are allowed on Overlook Trail and Big Sycamore Canyon Trail, but not on Scenic Trail.
 No permit is required to hike Scenic and Overlook Trails Loop, so get out and enjoy.